 A great example of a secondary character in fantasy with a backstory is Neville Longbottom from Harry Potter.
 We learn at the beginning of the series that he was brought up by his formidable grandmother, which in part explains his timidity and low self-esteem.
-In the fourth installment, The Goblet of Fire, we learn that his parents were tortured into sanity by Voldemort’s allies and no longer recognise their own son.
+In the fourth installment, The Goblet of Fire, we learn that his parents were tortured into insanity by Voldemort’s allies and they no longer recognise their own son.
 Neville’s background is sad and horrific in many respects.
 But it also explains his desire to make sure that the Dark Lord never rises again; and why he fights beside Harry heroically in the seventh installment, The Deathly Hallows.

 A secondary character in a fantasy story that I am personally waiting to learn more about is Denna from Patrick Rothfuss’ Kingkiller Chronicles.
 She is quick-witted, intelligent and talented.
 Yet, she is also homeless, evasive, always on the lookout for a sugar-daddy, and disappears from time to time.
 I hope that in the third installment, Doors of Stone, we find out what made Denna become the person she is and how that affects the main character, Kvothe.